selym3/curve/README.md

   * hermite spline with a start, start tangent, end, and end tangent defined.
 * bezier
   * bezier curve compatible with n points (first and last are always start and end)
+  * needs derivative

 ## TODO

-* update curve with length(), first, second derivative() functions
+* update curve with length()
 * add cardinal spline (with methods for changing tightness) / figure out how it's related to catmull-rom spline & hermite spline
 * add kochanek-bartels spline (with methods for changing tension, bias, continuity)
 * use std::initializer_list (and consider varargs for m_vector.hpp)
 * potentially add back explicit 2d vector and have template overrides for convenience
-* create iterators that returns the point, angle, etc and all information (so it can be looped with object destructuring)
+* add first derivative for bezier class